How to Choose and Use Concealer

 - Available finishes include powdery and smooth matte

 Cream-to-powder concealer generally comes in a small compact and is best for normal to slightly dry skin that's not prone to breakouts.
-It's very easy to use because it has a creamy texture with good slip during application.
+It's very easy to use because it has a creamy texture with good slip during application, yet tends to set quickly, so blending must be fast.
 To apply, use a clean finger or concealer brush to dab the product over discolorations.

 Although a cream-to-powder concealer tends to have more staying power due to its powdery or smooth matte finish, it also tends to crease into deeper lines and wrinkles after a few hours.This presents a dilemma because setting this type of concealer with powder can exaggerate its powdery finish, emphasizing wrinkles.
 For this reason, most people will prefer a liquid or cream concealer over cream-to-powder.

-Cream-to-powder concealer is generally not recommended for use over blemishes or areas of dry, flaky skin because the ingredients that create the creamy feel can exacerbate breakouts, and the powder finish tends to emphasize dry skin.
+Cream-to-powder concealer is generally not recommended for use over acne breakouts or areas of dry, flaky skin because the ingredients that create the creamy feel can exacerbate breakouts, and the powder finish tends to emphasize dry skin.

 - Best for skin color issues (such as bluish undereye circles, extreme redness or sallowness) that aren't adequately corrected with foundation and concealer alone